 There is no formal legal requirement under Cayman Islands law that a lease assignment and assumption/novation agreement must be translated, certified, notarised or legalised in order to be valid and enforceable.

-There are no specific formalities save that the CAACI will ask for a document in a language other than English to be accompanied by an English translation.
+There are no specific formalities except that the CAACI will ask for a document in a language other than English to be accompanied by an English translation.

 No government applications or consents are a prerequisite to the execution and delivery of an aircraft and/or engine lease assignment and assumption/novation in relation to an aircraft registered domestically.